Special Educational Needs

 We aim to achieve this by:

-How do we adapt our curriculum and learning environment to include pupils with Special Educational Needs?
+How do we adapt our curriculum and learning environment to include pupils with Special Educational Needs and/or Disabilities?

 At St Peter’s Primary School, we take a graduated approach to supporting all children.